Community Social Work

 Who is eligible?

-Grants are available for residents that live or work in the following neighbourhoods:
+Grants are available for residents that live in the following neighbourhoods:

 Grants are also available for residents in the following neighbourhoods that are part of the Community Hub Initiative: